sparkdesignsystem/spark-design-system/README.md

   `@import "node_modules/@sparkdesignsystem/spark";`

-  This will bring all Spark-core patterns into your build.
-The spark classes are namespaced do they don't affect any existing css.
+  This will bring all spark-core patterns into your build.
+The spark classes are namespaced so they don't affect any existing css.

 ### Spark Extras